stephenajulu/stephenajulu11/README.md

 Personal Website | Portfolio | Personal Brand | Resume | CV | Blog

-Ajulu's Personal Website Hugo Theme is a free responsive Jekyll theme, forked from kross-hugo-portfolio-themefisher-template.
+Ajulu's Personal Website Hugo Theme is a free responsive Hugo theme, forked from kross-hugo-portfolio-themefisher-template.
 I added my personal info, contact form, analytics, and removed one or two things here and there.

 I'll soon upload a more professional readme and change my domain name to something more professional: stephenajulu.com